jcarenza/allisoncarenza/src/posts/goal-check.md

 ---
-title: 'Goal Check'
+title: "Goal Check"
-description: '<p>So it&apos;s July and I need to review my January goals.
-If I&apos;m being honest I haven&apos;t even peeked at [&hellip;]</p>
+description: "So it&apos;s July and I need to review my January goals.
+If I&apos;m being honest I haven&apos;t even peeked at "
-'
-publishDate: 'Jul 9, 2012'
+publishDate: "Jul 9, 2012"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: ''
+heroImage: ""
-alt: 'Goal Check'
+alt: "Goal Check"
-slug: 'goal-check'
+slug: "goal-check"
-category: ['About Allison']
+category: ["About Allison"]
-tags: ['Goals']
+tags: ["Goals"]
 ---

 <p>So it&apos;s July and I need to review my January goals.
 If I&apos;m being honest I haven&apos;t even peeked at these, but they&apos;re always there.
 Up in my head.
 Let&apos;s see how I&apos;ve done.</p>